Skip to main content

 • story

-• “My only pet peeve with the game is the narrative part, which is honestly understandable considering the target audience of this game is more for the young, but still, most NPCs are uninteresting, some of the secondary characters lack personality besides their art style, and the main storyline is really short, linear, and predictable.”
+• “My only pet peeve with the game is the narrative part, which is honestly understandable considering the target audience is younger, but still, most NPCs are uninteresting, some of the secondary characters lack personality beyond their art style, and the main storyline is really short, linear, and predictable.”

 • graphics